danielmichaels/zet/20221114095242/README.md

 `systemctl restart inlets-pro` and see if the process has started correctly.
 It can take time to get the cert from Let's Encrypt.

+If this isn't working, try changing `/etc/default/inlets-pro` `ISSUER` from `prod` to `staging` and restart the service.
+This should connect and if so, you know its a Let's Encrypt issue.
+Potentially the IP has been temporarily rate limited, or the DNS entry does not exist so it cannot do a HTTP01 interrogation

 Tags:

     #inlets #tunnelling #troubleshooting